AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

 #### VS Code

-So to proceed further you should google the page where you can download **VS Code**.
+So to proceed further you should google the page where you can download [VS Code](https://code.visualstudio.com/).
 Intsall the **VS Code**, and open the application.
-If running on Linux environment you can open VS Code using this prompt in your Terminal.
+After the installation if running on WSL Linux environment, then you can open VS Code using this prompt in your Terminal.

 ```bash
 code .